loellelam/loellelam.github.io/projects/potato-prevent.md

 View the full project on my [GitHub](https://github.com/loellelam/Potato-Prevent) or [play now](https://loellelam.github.io/Potato-Prevent/)!

-Disclaimer: Compatibility may vary across devices and browsers.
+<span style="color:red">Disclaimer:</span> Compatibility may vary across devices and browsers.
 This project has been tested and verified to work on the Google Chrome browser running on Windows.